Jan Hendrik van Kinsbergen

-Life

-Early career
+Early life and career

-Van Kinsbergen was born in Doesburg as the eldest son of the non-commissioned officer Johann Henrich van Kinsbergen, who had been born in Neunkirchen, Germany, in 1706, started his military career in Austrian service, and originally spelled his family name as "Ginsberg".
-When he was six, he moved with his parents in 1741 to Elburg.
-Three years later he left with his father for the Southern Netherlands and at the age of nine enlisted as a soldier of the Dutch field army during the War of the Austrian Succession, returning in 1748.
-Reading the biography of Gerard Brandt about the life of Admiral Michiel de Ruyter, he decided to become a naval hero as well and went to the naval academy of Groningen, where he was trained as an engineer between 1751 and 1755.
-In 1756, he became a midshipman on the Weststellingerwerf and on 16 March 1758 a lieutenant, in the Admiralty of Amsterdam, on the Maarssen.
+Jan Hendrik van Kinsbergen was born on 1 May 1735 in Doesburg, the eldest son of the non-commissioned officer Johann Henrich van Kinsbergen.
+His father had been born in Neunkirchen in 1706 and started his military career in the Imperial Army of the Holy Roman Emperor, and originally spelled his family name as "Ginsberg".
+When van Kinsbergen was six, he moved with his parents in 1741 to Elburg.
+Three years later, he left with his father for the Southern Netherlands and at the age of nine enlisted in the Dutch States Army during the War of the Austrian Succession, leaving the army and returning home in 1748.
+Reading the biography of Michiel de Ruyter by Gerard Brandt, he decided to become a naval officer as well and went to the naval academy of Groningen, where he was trained as an engineer between 1751 and 1755.
+In 1756, he joined the Dutch States Navy as a midshipman on Weststellingerwerf and on 16 March 1758 was promote to lieutenant on Maarssen, which was part of the Admiralty of Amsterdam.

-Van Kinsbergen had three younger brothers; two enlisted in the army of Prussia; the youngest, Jan Hermanus, worked for the Dutch East India Company (VOC), but in 1770 was cashiered as a captain, when his ship the Leimuiden got stuck on the rocks of the Cape Verde island Boa Vista and he brought himself and a chosen few off the wreck in safety via a sloop, leaving behind the rest of the crew.
-Jan Hermanus would be later appointed a naval captain through the influence of Jan Hendrik, embarrassing the latter by becoming involved in a few serious accidents.
-Jan Hendrik served on the Amazone in 1761; from 13 October 1763 he commanded the frigate Swieten.
+Van Kinsbergen had three younger brothers; two enlisted in the Prussian Army; the youngest, Jan Hermanus, worked for the Dutch East India Company (VOC), but in 1770 was cashiered as a captain when his ship Leimuiden with a cargo of gold bars got stuck on the rocks of Boa Vista, Cape Verde.
+The ship was lost and Jan Hermanus returned four months after the shipwreck with 318 of the crew members.
+Jan Hermanus would be later appointed a naval captain through the influence of Jan Hendrik, embarrassing the latter by becoming involved in several major accidents.
+Jan Hendrik started serving on Amazone in 1761; he was made commander of the frigate Swieten on 13 October 1763.